PRIVATE FLIGHTS FROM

 Portland International Jetport (PWM) is located in Portland, Maine, United States.
 It serves as the largest airport in the state and is a gateway for both domestic and international flights.

-As of my last update in 2023, Portland International Jetport (PWM) in Portland, Maine, is a relatively busy airport, especially considering its size and the population of the area it serves.
+Portland International Jetport (PWM) in Portland, Maine, is a relatively busy airport, especially considering its size and the population of the area it serves.
 It is the largest airport in Maine and serves as a significant gateway for both domestic and international flights, although the majority of its traffic is domestic.

 The jetport has seen growth in passenger numbers over the years, with increasing flight options and airlines operating from the airport.
 It serves as a vital transportation hub for tourists visiting Maine, particularly during the summer months when the state's population swells with visitors attracted to its coastline, forests, and outdoor activities.
 Additionally, PWM plays an essential role for business travel within the region.